JonnieSparkles/app-factory/docs/DEPLOYMENT_SCENARIOS_AND_EDGE_CASES.md

 ## Conclusion

-The incremental deployment system is a well-architected solution for cost-effective Arweave deployments.
+The dynamic deployment system is a well-architected solution for cost-effective Arweave deployments.
 It uses hash-based change detection to upload only modified files, significantly reducing costs and deployment times.

 **Strengths:**
 - Simple, deterministic change detection